This is a love song about the people who stand by us when we have nothing.

 Look up together,

-I was living that line right then.
+I was living that line.
 I looked up from this low place at a whole new life I'd been given thanks to medicine.
 This was my "before the ring" moment: before the studio, before everything else.

 At first, people laughed when they heard me rap the verse.
 For reference, lines that I wrote in this time period looked a lot like this:

 Call me the hard drive / 'cuz she back it up on me